ThomasWharton/hangman/README.md

 ## Credits

+API used for word list, from [random-word-api](http://random-word-api.herokuapp.com/home "random-word-api").

 I would like to thank my mentor [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") for his continued support throughout the course.